Les Clayes-sous-Bois: Twinnings

 The twinning with Röthenbach was established by the mayors André Boulay and Karl Fischer in 1964, one year after the signature of the "Élysée Treaty", a friendship treaty signed at the Élysée Palace by the German chancellor Konrad Adenauer and the French president Charles de Gaulle.The group of "the Friends of the Woods" already existed since 1962, it organized meetings between the young people of the two cities.
 In 1964, immediately afterward, a twinning committee was created.
 On Easter 1965, a soccer match between the teams of the two towns took place.
 In October 1995, the 30th anniversary of the twinning was celebrated with discussions between veterans and the organization of painting exhibitions and tennis matches.
 In September 1999, the Twinning Committee introduced German classes in the "Maison des jeunes et de la culture des Clayes " (Youth Center of the town).
 In both cities, the Twinning Committee initiated language classes, trips, youth exchanges between schools and between artists, as well as other activities such as : petanque tournament on July 14 and meetings between the firemen of both cities.

 The city is also twinned with the city of Ponte da Barca (Portugal) since 2002.

 Population

-The population of the commune is relatively young.
-The rate of people over 60 years of age (22%) is lower than the national rate (26%).
-Like the national and departmental allocations, the female population of the municipality is higher than the male population.

-The distribution of the commune's population by age group in 2017 is as follows: